After Hurricane Katrina struck the Gulf coast,

 Attorney General Charles Foti.

-The latest: More bodies are found daily, weeks
+More bodies are found daily, weeks

 after search called off.
 Nearly two months after Hurricane Katrina struck and more than